 Tasha Gerken-Nelson studied art history and nutrition and finds ways to creatively combine both interests in her daily life.
 After following a dream to live in New York City, Tasha returned to Maine, a smaller pond in which to make a difference.
-Tasha works as a Nutrition Program Coordinator with Maine SNAP-Ed, is a member of the Maine Local Foods Access Network Steering Committee, and facilitates the MFC Food Security Work Group.
+Tasha works as a Nutrition Program Coordinator with Maine SNAP-Ed, is a member of the Maine Local Foods Access Network Steering Committee, and is a past leader of the MFC Food Security Work Group.
 These days you will find Tasha imagining new ways to make delicious dinners, getting exceptionally excited about her favorite things, and offering to care for everyone's kids.
-Tasha lives in Brunswick.
+Tasha lives in Portland.

 Tom Settlemire is a professor emeritus of the Biology and Chemistry Departments, Bowdoin College.
 He has BS and MS degrees from Ohio State University and a PhD in biochemistry from North Carolina State University.
 He has published over 30 scientific articles and a textbook in the areas of immunology and microbiology.
 He served as Vice Chair of the Governor’s Agricultural Advisory Council from 1979 to 1987 and is co-founder of the Downtown Farmers Market in Brunswick.
 Along with his family, Tom operated a sheep and vegetable farm in Brunswick from 1970 to 2005.
 He has been a long time member of the Brunswick-Topsham Land Trust where he has served on several committees and twice as president.
 He has kept his roots in Brunswick by continuing to own and manage farm and tree growth land while living in Yarmouth.